mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

       }}
       componentsProps={{
         columnMenuUserItem: {
-          // set `displayOrder` for new item
+          // set `displayOrder` for the new item
           displayOrder: 15,
-          // pass additional props
+          // Additional props
           myCustomValue: 'Do custom action',
           myCustomHandler: () => alert('Custom handler fired'),
         },